Convex-Dev/design/papers/convex-whitepaper.md

 At each Belief Merge step, if there is a conflict between Orderings the Peer computes the total share of stake voting for each proposed Block in the next position after the current Consensus Point.
 It is able to do this because it has a view of the Orderings proposed by all other Peers.

-This voting is applied iteratively to Blocks in following positions, but only counting the votes by Peers that have supported the winning Ordering up to this point (i.e. supporting a minority Block causes Peers to be temporarily excluded from the considered vote in following Blocks).
+This voting is applied iteratively to Blocks in following positions, but only counting the votes by Peers that have supported the winning Ordering up to this point (supporting a minority Block causes Peers to be temporarily excluded from the considered vote in following Blocks).
 Peers that vote for anything inconsistent with the majority therefore cannot influence the Ordering of any subsequent Blocks.

-Once the overall winning Ordering has been determined, the Peer appends any new Blocks it wishes to propose, then adopts this Ordering as it's own proposal.
+Once the overall winning Ordering has been determined, the Peer appends any new Blocks it wishes to propose, then adopts this Ordering as its own proposal.
 This Ordering is signed and incorporated into the Peer's own Belief, which is then propagated onwards to other Peers.

 As an illustration, consider three Peers that are initially in consensus with respect to an Ordering of Blocks `XXXX` but peers `A` and `B` propose new Blocks `Y` and `Z`: